Cape Coral Economic Development Strategic Plan

 • Limited car parking below buildings for handicapped and senior management

 • 37,000 sf floor plates in mirrored building configuration, 74,000 sf per floor.
-Fully subdividable into smaller unitsl
+Fully subdividable into smaller units

 • Total of 148,000 sf per office pod